apu314/apu314.com/README.md

 $ docker ps

 ## Stop all 3 containers (can be done one by one)
-$ docker stop certbot nginx nuxtjs
+$ docker stop certbot proxy nuxtjs

 ## Remove all 3 containers (can be done one by one)
-$ docker rm certbot nginx nuxtjs
+$ docker rm certbot proxy nuxtjs

 ## Get changes from git repo
 $ git pull https://github.com/apu314/apu314.com.git